AntoniosKotsis/MPI_library/README.md

 # MPI_library
 Parallel programming using library MPI

+You need to download the MPI library.
+It is not installed with compiler gcc.

 We use the file myhosts when we are running amount processes greater than total cores of computer.
 We declare the amount of localhosts.